KyrianU/Rosies-Kitchen/README.md

 - Once the method of deployment has been selected and click on "Deploy Branch", your application should then be built.
 To see it you will need to click "view"

+## Credits

+Throughout the whole process of building this website, I have used a number of sources that has helped me to fix issues/bugs that have a come across.
+In addition to that, I have taken some inspiration on building the website's functionality from some of the source below

+- For the menu app, I drew inspiration from the below documents